Kauaʻi: Energy

-By early 2017, KIUC's fuel mix was 56% fossil fuels, 9% hydroelectric, 12% biomass and 23% solar.
-KIUC had successfully integrated large-scale solar into its grid so that, during daylight hours on most sunny days, 97% or more of its generation comes from renewable sources.
-KIUC offers $1,000 rebates to residential customers who have solar water heating systems installed on their homes by Energy Wise Participating Contractors.
+By 2017, KIUC's fuel mix was 56% fossil fuels, 9% hydroelectric, 12% biomass and 23% solar.
+KIUC integrated large-scale solar into its grid so that, during sunny daylight hours, 97% or more of its generation came from renewable sources.
+KIUC offers $1,000 rebates to residential customers who have solar water heating systems installed on their homes.

-In March 2017, KIUC opened a Tesla Energy 13 MW / 52 MWh battery next to the 12 MW Kapaia solar plant for 13.9¢/kWh.
+In 2017, KIUC opened a Tesla Energy 13 MW / 52 MWh battery next to the 12 MW Kapaia solar plant for 13.9¢/kWh.
 In December 2018, KIUC opened an AES Distributed Energy project for 20 MW solar with 20 MW / 100 MWh batteries priced at 11.1¢/kWh.

 Towns and communities

 Līhuʻe, on the island's southeastern coast, is the seat of Kauaʻi County and the island's second-largest town.
 Kapaʻa, on the "Coconut Coast" (site of an old coconut plantation) about 6 mi north of Līhuʻe, has a population of over 10,000, or about 50% greater than Līhuʻe.
 Princeville, on the island's north side, was once the capital of Kauaʻi.

 Communities on Kauaʻi range in population from the roughly 10,000 people in Kapaʻa to tiny hamlets.
 Below are the larger or more notable of those from the northernmost end of Hawaii Route 560 to the western terminus of Hawaii Route 50: